Deducteam/hol2dk/README.md

 dumped files, we provide a command to do file generation in parallel using `make`.

-You first generate `file.mk` with:
+You first generate `file.dg` and `file.mk` with:
 ```
+hol2dk dg file
-hol2dk part $nb_proc file # number of processors you can run in parallel
+hol2dk mk $nb_proc file # number of processors you can run in parallel
 ```

 You can then generate `file.dk` with: